vpzbrig21/Arma3Sync/README.md

 To add compatibility to more CDLC you need to modify the GameDLCs.java and GameSystemFolders.java files located in src/fr/soe/a3s/constant.
 This fork also bumps the version to 1.7.108

+# Building

+Use a locally installed Gradle (version 9.0 or newer) available on your `PATH`.
+Run `gradle build` to compile the application and populate `resources/lib` with the required dependencies, which are resolved from Maven Central and JitPack.

 # Credits

 Thanks to the [s.o.E] team - Sons of Exiled, sonsofexiled.fr